fpserg/RealMe/docs/PRODUCT/2026-07-28/LI.md

 Postponed Gas Campaign’s Paper Dragon Quest till next time.
 I’m still waiting for one of the documents potentially needed, so don’t want to risk a useless drive there and back until I get as many papers as possible.

+LI

+Skies turned extremely black, and I rushed to pick my brave explorers back from the playground, and met them halfway.
+Maybe we even get back until it rains.